menu icon

 • 1 ½ tablespoon lime juice freshly squeezed

-• 2 tablespoon reserved water from black bean can
+• 2 tablespoons reserved water from cooked black beans or cold water

-• ¾ teaspoon sea salt or per taste
+• ¾ teaspoon sea salt adjust to taste

 Instructions